aehrc/TRIBES/README.md

 An example setup for CSIRO HPC cluster is descibed in [README-CSIRO.md](README-CSIRO.md) and can be used as a guide to configure *TRIBES* on other clusters.

-For more information on running `snakemake` on HPC clusters please check the `snakemake` documentation.
+For more information on running `snakemake` on HPC clusters please check the `snakemake` documentation https://snakemake.readthedocs.io/en/stable/

-#Usage
+# Usage

+## Input data

+*TRIBES* requires the following input files

+- `filename.vcf.gz` - the source multisample VCF files in gz format
+- `filename.true.rel` - the true pairwise relations (optional, only if a user has known relations and wants to calculate accuracy of estimated relationships)
+- `config.yaml` - pipeline configuration file defining the location and name of reference data, the true relations file, the input filename and the preprocessing steps required before IBD/relatedness estimation

-## Preparing a custome pipeline
+## Preparing a custom pipeline

-## Pipeline reference
+A key strength of *TRIBES* is that is a flexible pipeline, utilizing `snakemake`, to enable the user to specify which processing steps they want to include

 The following steps can used in the pipeline.